apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegratingWithPlatforms.md

 1. Using the STM32Cube HAL/LL libraries - This requires proper integration with the STM32Cube build system
 2. Bare-metal approach - See <doc:STM32BaremetalGuide> for details

+### Zephyr

+For detailed documentation on how to integrate Embedded Swift with Zephyr, see <doc:IntegrateWithZephyr>.

 ### Bare-metal Development

 For completely bare-metal development without any SDK, see <doc:Baremetal> for guidance on implementing the necessary startup code and hardware initialization.